 Oscillators 2 and 3 can equally be fine tuned with the central "Frequency" knob.
-By left clicking with the mouse on the knob, tuning is done by semi-tones, by up or down an octave.
-When right-clicked, it is possible to tune it in a continuous manner, by more or less a semi-tone.
+By leftclicking with the mouse on the knob, the setting is done by semi-tone, by up or down an octave, while when right-clicked, it is possible to tune it in a continuous manner, by more or less a semi-tone.
 By double clicking on this knob, it is possible to set it to its default value, which is to say tuned.

 - The "Sync" switch synchronizes oscillator 2 with oscillator 1.
-In this position, it is the tuning of oscillator 1 which will give the pitch while oscillator 2 will bring and modify the harmonics heard. - The "Osc.
+In this position, it is the tuning of oscillator 1 which will be evident while oscillator 2 will bring and modify the harmonics heard. - The "Osc.
 2 Control" switch allows to activate and deactivate the command of oscillator 2 by the keyboard. - The "Osc.
-3 Control" switch is for activating and deactivating the command of oscillator 3 by the keyboard. - The "Oscillator Modulation" switch modulates oscillators 1,2 and 3 via oscillator 3 with an amplitude that is dependent on the modulation wheel.
+3 Control" switch is for activating and deactivating the command of oscillator 3 by the keyboard. - The "Oscillator Modulation" switch modulates oscillators 1,2 and 3 via oscillator 3 with an amplitude depending on the modulation wheel.
 If we don't want to have oscillator 3 modulate itself, we need to deactivate the switch.

-7.2 THE MIXER
+5.2 THE MIXER